Misty Programming Language:

 Blob

 A blob is a container of bits.
-Blobs are usually used to represent things external to the Misty system, such as keys, network packets and images.
-Blobs can be acted upon with the bits functions.
+Blobs are usually used to represent things external to the Misty system, such as keys, network packets, sounds, and images.

 Number